 The first time I created a virtual card, it felt a little magical.
-Once my request was approved, I generated a card with one click.
+My request was automatically routed to my department head, who approved it within minutes via Slack.
+This allowed me to generate a card with one click.
 In the time it took to auto-share the card details with the vendor, the beauty of the logic became clear.
 A unique number generated for this payment sent a secure signal to move funds to the vendor, while also sending the information to my company’s GL for automatic booking.
 No card details lingering for inscrutable types to take advantage of.
-No expense reporting needed.
-No need for the finance team to wait for information to close the books.
+No expense reporting is needed, just a quick upload of the receipt.
+No need for the finance team to wait for information from me to close the books.
 Just a full audit trail of the transaction and an updated GL showing real-time spend.
 Magic!

 Later, as I had an opportunity to interview some of our customers, I learned that they had taken the magic of virtual cards even further.
-Because they had the option from within our spend management platform to select a virtual card as a payment type to pay an invoice, they got all of the magic, plus a clear monetary benefit.
-Since purchases made using virtual cards generate cash back for a company, shifting payments from ACH, check, or wire to virtual cards, meant a profit on each transaction.
+With the option from within our spend management platform to effortlessly select a virtual card as a payment type to pay an invoice, they switched from a payment method that costs money to one that makes money.
+Since purchases made using virtual cards generate cash back for a company, shifting payments from ACH or check to virtual cards translates to a profit on each transaction.
 I’ve come to think of this as monetizing AP.

-A good example of this is from Lattice controller, Jason Lopez, who made a conscious decision to monetize his company’s AP by shifting eligible expenses to Airbase’s virtual cards.
-“The cashback we earn is money that hits our account at the end of every month.
-It adds up, and is enough to cover the cost of the very spend management software we use to make and manage our payments.”
+A good example of this is from Lattice controller, Jason Lopez, who made a conscious decision to monetize his company’s AP.
+He shifted eligible expenses to Airbase’s virtual cards.
+“The cash back we earn is money that hits our account at the end of every month.
+It adds up and is enough to cover the cost of the very spend management software we use to make and manage our payments.”

 How to monetize AP.

-Let’s assume that instead of creating a virtual card to make that payment myself, I had raised a PO.
+Let’s assume that instead of creating a virtual card to make that payment myself, I had raised a PO in the Airbase system.
 I would have followed the same approval workflow by submitting a request that would be automatically routed to the right person, or people, for approval.
 The AP team receives the invoice for processing.
-At this point, AP could make a choice to execute payment from within the Airbase system using any one of three payment types: check, ACH, or an Airbase virtual card — which includes cashback.
-A quick check will reveal if the vendor accepts cards, and if so, AP can use this option.
+At this point, AP could make a choice to execute payment from within the Airbase system using any one of a number of payment types: check, ACH, vendor credits, or an Airbase virtual card which includes cash back.

-A wide array of prominent companies accept bill payments by virtual cards for services in marketing, recruiting, operations, and more.
-Popular vendors include Apple, UPS, Grubhub, and Dropbox.
-Check out these common expense areas and examples of vendors in each segment for which finance pros have switched to virtual card payments.
+A wide array of prominent companies accept bill payments by cards for services in marketing, recruiting, operations, and more.
+Popular vendors include Apple, UPS, and Grubhub.
+Here are just a few examples of commonly used vendors.

 Then there are the types of vendors that many virtual card programs prohibit due to inherent security risks.
 Airbase doesn’t allow virtual card payments for the following: